 Welcome to Sodom

-Welcome to Sodom is another documentary that is set in the massive landfills of Ghana where thousands of tons of electronic waste is dumped.
+Welcome to Sodom is another documentary that is set in the massive landfills of Ghana where thousands of tons of electronic waste are dumped.
 It is an hour and thirty-two minutes film in which you can see how people can try to find materials and things that can be sold from these heaps of dumps.

 The people who work in these dumps to make a living call it Sodom.
 This documentary has stories of workers who explain their challenges and how bad the situation is in Sodom.
 The workers explain how they extract precious objects like copper and other valuable metals like electronics.